The Starting Point: Testamentary Capacity Is Presumed

-Arizona gives significant weight to the decisions people make about their own property.
-When someone signs a will or trust, the law presumes they understood what they were doing and that nobody pressured them into it.
-A challenger must overcome that presumption with real evidence.
+The law requires courts to give significant weight to the decisions people make about their own property.
+When someone signs a will or trust, the law presumes they had testamentary capacity to do so.
+It also presumes nobody pressured them into it.
+A challenger in a contest case must overcome that presumption with real evidence.

 It is a rebuttable presumption that a person who executes a governing instrument is presumed to have capacity to execute the governing instrument and to have done so free from undue influence and duress.